Tiger-Fury/Xbox-360-Trainer-Engine/README.md

 Don't know this person but this video should help setting up XDK https://www.youtube.com/watch?v=rIByRdNXgYM

 delete the " from the trainers folder name

+Please search my repo's if you are interested in a multi game trainer engine